Dr Jennifer Riley

 Biography

-I joined HSRU in 2021 as a research fellow on the 'Care in Funerals' project, funded by the ESRC.
-The project is a collaboration across disciplines, including health services research, anthropology, religious studies, archaeology and philosophy, and benefits from practitioner expertise.
+I joined Aberdeen in 2021 as a research fellow on the ESRC-funded 'Care in Funerals' project, exploring how the COVID-19 pandemic affected UK funerals.
+The project was a collaboration across health services research, anthropology, religious studies, archaeology and philosophy, and benefitted from practitioner expertise.

 Qualifications